dOrgTech/Ecosystem/scenario-specs/4-closed-dao-participation.md

-# Optional dOrg Visibility
+# Closed DAO Participation
 ## Description
-TODO: Users can choose to keep their dOrg public or private.
-What does it mean to have a "private" dOrg?
-Private chain?
-Encrypted data on pub chain?
-What should be private?
+TODO: Only invited/accepted members can participate.

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.

-## Examples
+## Example Scenarios
 TODO: Show a few different examples of what this scenario might look like.

 ## Supporting Data